Why are we obsessed with celebrity weddings?

 Manjusha Radhakrishnan, Assistant Editor - Features

-So when celebrities tie the knot, the world swoons and some of these weddings often assume epic proportions.
+So when celebrities tie the knot, the world swoons and some of these ceremonies are elevated to epic proportions.
 What stokes the obsession with celebrity weddings?
 It is emblematic of a society that’s ‘desperate for joy and celebration’, according to media mavens, brand managers, and image consultants from India’s entertainment industry.

 “We are now a society in desperate need for joy, and weddings have become this opportunity to celebrate, even if it’s a vicarious guilty pleasure,” Pritish Nandy, author, producer, and media maven, said in an exclusive interview with Gulf News.

-Starry weddings are a byword for decadence, glossy wealth display and glamour.
-Whether it’s Hollywood dreamboat George Clooney marrying British lawyer Amal in a destination wedding at Lake Como in Italy or global power couple Priyanka Chopra and Nick Jonas tying their knot in a palatial palace hotel in Rajasthan, the interest around them peaks.
+Showbiz weddings are a byword for decadence, glossy wealth display and glamour.
+Whether it’s Hollywood dreamboat George Clooney marrying British lawyer Amal in a destination wedding at Lake Como in Italy or global power couple Priyanka Chopra and Nick Jonas tying their knot in a palatial hotel in Rajasthan, the interest in them peaks.

-“Earlier, when you opened a newspaper, I used to find good news, bad news, arts, music, theatre … But now, all we have is political news which is invariably about crime, lynching, or some horrid news.
+“Earlier, when you opened a newspaper, I used to find good news, bad news, arts, music, theatre.
+But now, all we have is news which is invariably about crime, lynching, or some horrid news.
 So today, there’s this desperate need for something to entertain us and celebrity weddings are now our answer,” Nandy said.

 During the pandemic, weddings were scaled down, resulting in ‘revenge voyeurism’.
-Even if it’s an obscure star or a talent with fading bankability, the interest around their nuptials never wanes.
-The Ranbir-Alia wedding is on a different level.
+Even if it’s an obscure star or a talent with fading bankability, the interest around their nuptials always soars.
+But the Ranbir-Alia wedding is on a different level.

-“With Ranbir-Alia Bhatt wedding, we have a male actor who comes with the Kapoor dynasty name … Earlier, celebrity weddings used to happen in secret with a handful of people in attendance.
-Now the stars surround themselves with an entourage of sycophants, and the whole thing reeks of being this grand brand building exercise,” he adds.
+“With Ranbir-Alia Bhatt wedding, we have a male actor who comes with the Kapoor dynasty name.
+Earlier, celebrity weddings used to happen in secret with a handful of people in attendance.
+Now the stars surround themselves with an entourage of sycophants, and the whole thing reeks of being this grand brand building exercise,” he added.

 A star wedding in any part of the globe has the power to transfix you and transport you to a fantastical world, according to Shefali Munshi, Dubai-based celebrity manager and former Director of Culture & Lifestyle for Expo 2020.